tldr-pages/tldr/pages/windows/doskey.md

 > Manage macros, windows commands and command-lines.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/doskey>.

-- List available macros:
+- Print all macros:

 `doskey /macros`

-- Create a new macro:
+- Create the new macro:

 `doskey {{name}} = "{{command}}"`

-- Create a new macro for a specific executable:
+- Create the new macro for the specified executable:

 `doskey /exename={{executable}} {{name}} = "{{command}}"`

-- Remove a macro:
+- Remove the macro:

 `doskey {{name}} =`

-- Display all commands that are stored in memory:
+- Print all commands that are stored in memory:

 `doskey /history`

-- Save macros to a file for portability:
+- Save macros to the file for portability:

 `doskey /macros > {{macinit}}`

-- Load macros from a file:
+- Load macros from the specified file:

 `doskey /macrofile = {{macinit}}`